 There are certain people who seem more tolerant of carbs than others.

-On top of that, each person’s carb tolerance will vary from day to day, depending on activity level and stress levels.
+On top of that, your carb tolerance will vary from day to day, depending on activity level and stress levels.

 The influence of genes

-There is a lot of evidence that some people are much more able to deal with carbs than others for no other reason than they are fortunate to have the right genes.
+There’s a lot of evidence that some people are much more able to deal with carbs than others.

 Despite this, they seldom experienced ketosis due to the fact that they have a gene variant that gets in the way of producing ketones.